safe-global/safe-docs/pages/sdk-protocol-kit/reference/safe.md

 - The `isL1SafeSingleton` flag

-  Two versions of the Safe contracts are available: [Safe.sol](https://github.com/safe-global/safe-contracts/blob/v1.4.1/contracts/Safe.sol) that doesn't trigger events in order to save gas and [SafeL2.sol](https://github.com/safe-global/safe-contracts/blob/v1.4.1/contracts/SafeL2.sol) that does, which is more appropriate for L2 networks.
+  Two versions of the Safe contracts are available: [Safe.sol](https://github.com/safe-global/safe-contracts/blob/v1.4.1/contracts/Safe.sol) that doesn't trigger events to save gas and [SafeL2.sol](https://github.com/safe-global/safe-contracts/blob/v1.4.1/contracts/SafeL2.sol) that does, which is more appropriate for L2 networks.

-  By default `Safe.sol` will be only used on Ethereum Mainnet.
-For the rest of the networks where the Safe contracts are already deployed, the `SafeL2.sol` contract will be used unless you add the `isL1SafeSingleton` flag to force the use of the `Safe.sol` contract.
+  By default `Safe.sol` will only be used on Ethereum Mainnet.
+For the rest of the networks where the Safe contracts are already deployed, the `SafeL2.sol` contract will be used unless you add the `isL1SafeSingleton` flag to force using the `Safe.sol` contract.

   ```typescript
   protocolKit = await protocolKit.connect({ ethAdapter, safeAddress, isL1SafeSingleton: true })